Chatty (now Cosmo) when he first came to me in 2015… scared, sick, and ass kicked.

 And we got very lucky with Smidge.
 Even though she had never been vaccinated past her kitten shots, even though she was FIV+, and even though she was an indoor/outdoor kitty, she lived a very healthy 14+ years before she passed and never had a health issue until the end.

 When I moved out at age 23 (Smidge was 9), I knew that she would NEVER be happy in a one-bedroom apartment after being the Master of her 3-acre domain for almost 10 years, so I made the very unselfish and difficult decision to leave her home.
 She was also very bonded with my dad but we never lost our bond, either.

 To this VERY day, even though I’m a FIRM advocate for keeping pet cats INDOORS, I still stand by my decision.
 Smidgen wasn’t happy being an indoor-only cat and I couldn’t have imagined her life any differently than the way SHE chose to live it.

 So, back to my feral cats.
-People see my videos of them on Facebook…two can be pet, one sings with me and rubs all over me like I’m her property, and one of the two who can be pet can also be pilled and syringed liquid medication.
+People see my videos of them on Facebook…two can be pet, one sings with me and rubs all over me like I’m her property (although she cannot be pet yet), and one of the two who can be pet can also be pilled and syringed liquid medication.
 You can meet them in the “About” section of our site!

 But they weren’t always that way!
 It took me almost three years of feeding Oreo before he would allow me to pet him.
 And I actually let HIM pet me first!
 Trouble would head-butt my hand while feeding him, but he was such a loose cannon before he got neutered that he even sent me to the ER on St Patty’s Day in 2016!
 I was afraid of him for a LONG time!